AbsolutePunk

+Absolutepunk was acquired by Buzzmedia in 2008.
+After Buzzmedia filed for bankruptcy, Tate reclaimed the site's domain and name and consequently shut the site down on April 1, 2016.

 Website

-Founded June 6, 2000 by Jason Tate, the website focused on music industry news, and included album reviews, interviews, articles, journals and photo galleries.
+Founded June 6, 2000, by Jason Tate, the website focused on music industry news, and included album reviews, interviews, articles, journals and photo galleries.
 The site also allowed user interaction via a vBulletin Internet Forum system; users could register their own personalized account, create a profile, and comment on nearly every portion of the site.
 Special accounts were afforded to industry figures (such as record label representatives) and band members denoting them as such, with threads often created specifically to allow users to interact with them.

 The website originally started as a Blink-182/MxPx fan site.
 In 2005, the site was drawing six million hits daily.
 By 2006, the website was noted for engaging teenagers, and was beginning to chip away at the dominance of MySpace, according to OMMA online media magazine.

 The social media network Buzznet purchased AbsolutePunk in May 2008.
 AbsolutePunk's community included over 500,000 music fans, making it one of the largest alternative music zines on the Internet.

-The site was essentially run by contributor-turned-moderators who worked for the site but were not paid.
-They added news posts, wrote reviews and conducted interviews all in their free time.

 Content

 Even though it lost some content because of numerous server switches over the years, AbsolutePunk still featured over 55,000 news articles, 2500 reviews, 500 interviews, and 52,000 files in its multimedia gallery.
-ABSOLUTExclusives (content exclusive to the website) and recent album reviews were often displayed prominently at the top of the site's news feed, while other stories were simply listed in descending chronological order.
-The staff conducted frequent interviews with bands and often asked the AbsolutePunk community to contribute questions in advance.
-They also ran numerous contests via both an opt-in lottery system and through news items, with the latter usually awarding prizes to the users who replied the fastest while meeting certain criteria [such as being able to provide their own transportation to a concert venue].

 Forums

-One of AbsolutePunks main purposes was to connect music fans with one another through its extensive online forums.
-The forums featured over 318,500 registered members.
-They were divided into a number of different sections, split into categories such as entertainment, sports, politics, and education.
-Users were encouraged to contribute their own media to the site, such as album reviews and news submissions.
-As most of the site functioned on the same bulletin board system, forum activity would often spill out into album reviews and news stories as well.
+One of AbsolutePunk's main purposes was to connect music fans with one another through its extensive online forums.